physics-int/jIAPS/_posts/2015-07-24-iapsgransasso.markdown

 title: iaps@GranSasso
 date: 2015-07-24 13:45:46
 categories: Event
-author: Norbert Bonnici
+author: Jacopo Mazza
 ---

 Me, walking into a sunny courtyard, then entering a narrow corridor; at its end, a hall, and a blue T-shirt already flying to my face from Leon's hands.
-This is the first memory I have of *iaps@GranSasso*, the very first event organised in Italy by IAPS, alongside the newborn and fast-growing <a href="http://jiaps.org/italy-joins-iaps/">AISF</a> - its Italian national committee.
+This is the first memory I have of *iaps@GranSasso*, the very first event organised in Italy by IAPS, alongside the newborn and fast-growing [http://jiaps.org/italy-joins-iaps/](AISF) - its Italian national committee.

 Forty students, from all over Europe and beyond, took part in this five-day event deep within the heart of central Italy.
 Main theme: astroparticles - but much more was in plan.